tangowhisky-dev/vodozemac/bindings/docs/XcodeIntegrationGuide.md

 **Library not loaded:**
 - Verify `libvodozemac_bindings.dylib` is in Library Search Paths
 - Check that the library is added to "Link Binary With Libraries"
-- For iOS, ensure the library is copied to the app bundle
+- For iOS, integrate an .xcframework (or static .a packaged as an .xcframework).
+Do not ship a raw .dylib.
 **Rust library build fails:**
 - Ensure Rust toolchain is installed and up to date
 - Check that all dependencies in Cargo.toml are available